 Select callable recipe connector and call recipe action

 Next, create your set of actions for the recipe.
-For this example you would create a set of standard de-duplication steps, run a search, and if the search gives no results, create a customer.
-If an existing customer is found, update customer.
+For this example, you would create a set of standard de-duplication steps, run a search, and if the search gives no results, create a customer.
+If an existing customer is found, update the customer.

 Create a recipe that requires the logic from the callable recipe we created earlier.
 Set up the trigger as required, and when created the actions you need.
 When you need to call the callable recipe, simply click on Add a new step, select call recipe, choose the recipe you created earlier, and you will see the fields from your input schema appear.
 Simply drag and drop the required pills and you'll be good to go!